mulesoft-consulting/ASMonAzure/README.md

 ![](images/image50.png)

-- Or, you can click on **Custom dashboards** on the left to build a report for API Analytics collected from service-service communication.
+- You can also build a report for API Analytics collected from service-service communication.
 The API Analytics provides insights into health of managed APIs - status code, policy violations, response time and such.
 Follow [MuleSoft API Analytics Documentation](https://docs.mulesoft.com/api-manager/2.x/analytics-event-api#creating-a-report) to create an API Analytics report for all APIs and review if APIs are working as expected.